Discredited Testimony Can Turn a Jury on a Dime

 Misrepresentation of credentials.
 If you aren’t Board-Certified in Forensic Psychiatry don’t imply it.
 One Psychiatrist identifies herself as a “Board Certified Forensic Psychiatrist.”
 On closer examination she is Board-Certified in general Psychiatry.
 She is not Board-Certified in Forensic Psychiatry.
 She issues forensic opinions.
 Her statement is “descriptive” but misleading.
 Stating Board-Certification, followed by the words “Forensic Psychiatry” is at best a gross misrepresentation and at worst, lying.
 Who wants that conversation on the stand?

 The expert’s report includes opinions outside the expert’s qualifications.
 The most common I find is the rendering of opinion by a Forensic Psychologist about medical information, like interpreting medication interactions.

 2 solutions that follow Best-Practices: (a) Include the appropriate caveat, (b) if there is a report of a qualified doctor, you may consider referencing it and proceeding by “assuming as true” the conclusions he or she has drawn.

 If you’re not sure if you’re overstepping, give your report to your most trusted colleague for an honest assessment.
 You may very well feel at ease and skilled in stepping outside your wheelhouse.
 That does not mean you are actually qualified to do so.
 However, if you have special training or experience, state it in your report.

 - The appearance of greed.
 It is acceptable for an attorney to ask you if you advertise your services.
 The fact is, you do not perform your services as a free public service.
 Without clients, you have no income.
 Juries understand that when you explain it with honesty.
-On this site: “Demeanor that reassures juries and triers of fact.”
+On this site: “Demeanor: What are you communicating to Attorneys and Jurors?”